comworkio/comwork-cloud-wiki/dbaas.md

 ## Disclaimer

-We do not handle the backup or point in time recovery for now but it's something that can be easily handle with ansible roles which dump and push backups on object storage.

-We will public some opensource role you can re-use to handle this part with tutorials.

-Of course, managed services from Scaleway or OVH but a lot more expensive.
-You can start your test on our services than upgrade to the dbaas from those cloud providers.
+There is managed services from Scaleway or OVH which are more suitable for high-availability needs.
+But it's a lot more expensive.
+You can start your test on our services than upgrade to the dbaas from those cloud providers once your application is worthy.

+We do not handle point in time recovery but it's very easy to also handle backups on object storage.
+You'll find all you need to achieve that with [this tutorial](./tutorials/dbaas.md)

 ## Supported databases